 Ski descent from Nanga Parbat

 Last summer, Cala had scaled Nanga Parbat in Pakistan and had skied down from the eight-thousander.
 He then succeeded in the Karakoram in the first ascent of the 6,955-meter-high Gasherbrum VII.
 During the descent, his team mate Francesco Cassardo fell about 450 meters deep.
 In a dramatic rescue operation it was managed to get Francesco to safety.
-Cimenti had previously scaled the eight-thousanders Cho Oyu (in 2006), Manaslu (in 2011) and Manaslu (in 2017).
+Cimenti had previously scaled the eight-thousanders Cho Oyu (in 2006), Manaslu (in 2011) and Dhaulagiri (in 2017).

 Every breath counts